alenyeh1014/DataScience-TwitterAnalytics/README.md

 * Motivation:

-  - It is simple and straightforward since we are all sport fans and twitter lovers making a related project seems reasonable!
+  - It is simple and straightforward since we are all sport fans and twitter lovers making a related project seems persuasive and reasonable for us !
+  - Thus, we would like to apply ML and DL methodologies to predict the NBA game results from Twitter.
+  - Furthermore, the accuracy of each methodology is also crucial and practical for users friendly.

+* Details:

+  -